-It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 29 February 2020 forming Attachment 1 to Report CJ047-04/20.
+It is therefore recommended that Council NOTES the Financial Activity Statement for the period ended 29 February 2020 forming Attachment 1 to this Report.

 The Local Government (Financial Management) Regulations 1996 requires a monthly Financial Activity Statement.
 At its meeting held on 11 October 2005 (CJ211-10/05 refers), Council approved to accept the monthly Financial Activity Statement according to nature and type classification.